Jharkhand: Tourism

 Jharkhand is known for its waterfalls, hills and holy places.
 Parasnath, Baidyanath Dham, Maa Dewri Temple and Chhinnamasta Temple are major religious places.

 Tattapani Hot Water Spring is located 8 km from Latehar.
 The hot spring water come out from different places on the Sukari River bed.
-Rich in sulphur, the hot spring is believed to have medicinal properties and good for skin.
+Rich in sulfur, the hot spring is believed to have medicinal properties and good for skin.

 Itkhori is a holy place for Hindus, Buddhists and Jains.
 It is believed to be the place from where Gautama Buddha started his journey for Bodh Gaya.
 Many sculptures of Hindu, Jain and Buddhist art styles were found in 2018.
 Rankini Temple of Jadugora is famous in Jharkhand, as well as in Odisha, West Bengal and Bihar.
 There are several waterfalls in the state including Jonha Falls, Hundru Falls, Dassam Falls, Perwaghagh Falls and Panchghagh Falls.
 Netarhat is a hill station in the state.

 There are several wildlife sanctuaries and national park in Jharkhand including Betla National Park and Dalma Wildlife Sanctuary, which are major attraction for tourists.

 State Museum Hotwar and Tribal Research Institute and Museum showcase various cultural heritage and tribal culture of Jharkhand.